 Admittedly, Spam is not anywhere near a healthy alternative to buying/cooking your own meat, but you can still enjoy it without completely ruining your diet.
 Everything in moderation!!
 But I highly encourage those of you who look down on Spam, just because it comes from a can, to give it a real try.
 You may be surprised.
 Just please make sure to cook it right.
 Gotta get that nice crispy texture on the outside!

 Give this recipe a shot and you may just start becoming a Spam believer.
 Let us know how yours turned out and what additions you made to your version!
+Be sure to follow us on Instagram and Pinterest as well.
 Enjoy!

 Snack Recipes to Try